joshuaejs/arista_eos_audit/README.md

 Uptime: 1 day, 19:56:35
 ```
 - check_inventory
-  - feature description: include tests report about the hardware inventory
+  - description: include tests report about the hardware inventory
   - required eos command: ```show inventory | json```
   - test failure conditions: A test fails if the manufacturer of a transceiver is neither "Arista Networks" nor "Arastra, Inc", or if a power supply slot has no power supply unit inserted
   - output exemple: